 If your catalog needs categories Printify is weak in

 Gooten for home goods, pet, and bedding.
 Apliiq for premium apparel with custom construction.
-Both work alongside Printify rather than replacing it.
+Both work alongside Printify rather than replacing it entirely.

 If you don't want to run a store

 Redbubble for general designs.
 Society6 for art-focused work.
 Spring for creators with an audience.
-Pick by who's already shopping where your designs fit.
+Pick by who's already shopping where your designs fit best.

 When to add an alternative (not replace) Printify